kshmir/aimage/README.md

 # Introduction

-AImage is an easy to use image manager system for Android apps.
-We all know Android is an amazing OS, but the Android SDK makes image management (downloading, caching, resizing to fit views, etc.) very difficult; AImage does all this for you and makes it possible to do so with only a few lines of code (or by putting an AImageView or AspectAImageView in your XML layouts.
+AImage is an easy to use image management system for Android apps.
+We all know Android is an amazing OS, but the Android SDK makes image management (downloading, caching, resizing to fit views, etc.) very difficult; AImage does all this for you and makes it possible to do so with only a few lines of code (or by putting an AImageView or AspectAImageView in your XML layouts).

 ## Using the ImageManager